E-cig maker Juul promises new tools will help you put them out of business

-Juul is willing to help customers wean off of its own product.
+Juul is trying to help customers wean off of its own product.

-The e-cigarette maker will provide tools to help people who want to quit using its product to do so "in the smoothest possible way," Juul Labs Chief Product Officer James Monsees said at TechCrunch Disrupt in San Francisco Wednesday.
+The maker of sleek, popular e-cigarettes will provide tools to help people who want to quit using its product to do so "in the smoothest possible way," Juul Labs Chief Product Officer James Monsees said at TechCrunch Disrupt in San Francisco Wednesday.

 "There will be a machine learning algorithm that will smooth that out for you, so that you don't even have to really think about it," Monsees said.